STAR Health is a statewide, comprehensive healthcare system that was designed to better coordinate and improve access to health care for:

 A: Call STAR Health Member Services at 1-866-912-6283 and have ready both your IMPACT Person Identification (PID) number and the choice of doctor.
 Superior may also ask for other personal identifying information.
 Medical consenters should request a PCP who is a Texas Health Steps provider.

-A: Medical consenters can encourage their current healthcare provider to join the network by calling one of the four numbers below and ask the representative to contact the doctor or provider in question about joining the network.
+A: Medical consenters can encourage their current healthcare provider to join the network by calling one of the numbers below and ask the representative to contact the doctor or provider in question about joining the network.

 - Medical Health: 866-439-2042

 - Dental Services: 800-233-1468

 A: STAR Health providers can accept three forms of proof that the child is enrolled in the STAR Health Program: